 - Garlic Butter Rolls: Brush warm rolls with melted butter mixed with minced garlic, or with 1 teaspoon garlic powder, then sprinkle a bit of Parmesan if you’re feeling fancy.

-- Cheese Rolls: Fold shredded cheddar, Monterey Jack, or Parmesan into the dough, or sprinkle cheese on top near the end of baking.
+- Cheese Rolls: Fold shredded cheddar cheese, Monterey Jack, or Parmesan into the dough, or sprinkle cheese on top near the end of baking.

 - Everything Seasoned Rolls: Brush with butter and dust the tops with everything bagel seasoning before baking.

-- Whole Wheat Blend: Swap in part whole wheat flour for a heartier roll and add a drizzle of honey to keep things soft.
+- Whole Wheat Dinner Rolls: Swap in part whole-wheat flour for a heartier roll and add a drizzle of honey to keep things soft.

 - Once the rolls are completely cooled, transfer them to an airtight container or resealable plastic bag and store on the counter 1-2 days.